0cjs/fpwf/src/index.md

 title: 'Functional Programming With Friends'
 ---

-FPWF is a small group of programmers that messes around with functional programming and other ideas.
+FPWF is a small group of programmers that mess around with functional programming and other ideas.